Keeping your information safe

 Scams

-A scam is an illegal practice which aims to trick you into handing over personal information.
+A scam is an illegal activity which aims to trick you into handing over personal information.
 This is called ‘phishing’ when it occurs online.
-Be extra cautious when opening attachments or responding to emails which request that you hand over personal information like passwords or bank details.
+Be extra cautious when opening attachments or responding to emails which request that you hand over personal information, such as passwords or bank details.

 Passwords